 Marina Berths

-We, or following transfer of our interest in the Marina to the Trust, the Trust may require you to temporarily or permanently vacate Marina berths to permit construction or maintenance work to be done or for use of your berth in an emergency.
+We or, following transfer of our interest in the Marina to the Trust, the Trust may require you to temporarily or permanently vacate Marina berths to permit construction or maintenance work to be done or for use of your berth in an emergency.
 No compensation will be payable to you in this event.

 If the Marina berth or any part of the Marina is destroyed or damaged, you may be required to vacate the berths for the period necessary to complete any reinstatement.
 No compensation or refunds will be offered for the vacant period.